lupyuen/lupyuen.github.io/src/marathon.md

 TODO

-Rotate / revolve the knees
-Squat down and twerk sideways

-Too much water

-Breathless / Legs aching
-Diaphragm stretch breathing

-Toes
+1.  _Legs are seriously aching!_

+    Remember to breathe deep, [stretch the diaphragm](TODO).
+Drinking too much water might cause [leg cramps](TODO).
+But if we're peeing too little during a run, please drink up!

+1.  _How fast are we running every km?
+Do we really need a Smart Watch?_

+    Nope, Smart Watch not necessary!
+Bring along a phone with Strava installed.
+Configure Strava to speak out the Split Timings, for every kilometre / mile.

+1.  _Abrasion of thighs, nipples, butt, ..._

+    Before Running: Apply Body Glide AND Micropore Tape.
+If it hurts after the run: Apply more Micropore Tape, and remove the next day.

+    TODO: Pic of Body Glide and Micropore Tape

+1.  _Toenails are turning blue / black / purple!_

+    Try [Larger Quick-Dry Socks](TODO).
+Or Larger Shoes [(US Size 11, Asics Gel Kayano)](TODO).
+Before Running: Wrap the affected toes in Micropore Tape.

-Toe diagram
+    TODO: Toe diagram
-Large quick dry socks
-Larger shoes
-Size 11

-Outer Knee pain
+1.  _Outer Knee hurts!_

-Try running one minute with the affected knee / foot turned slightly inward If ok: continue running with knees and feet pointing straight ahead Apply some strength to the knee
-When the foot strikes the ground
+    Try running one minute with the affected knee / foot turned slightly inward.
+If OK: continue running with knees and feet pointing straight ahead.
+Apply some strength to the knee, as the foot strikes the ground.

-Bladder injury

-Abrasion
-Body Glide AND Micropore Tape
-If it still hurts after the run
-Apply more Micropore Tape
-And remove it the next day

-Smart watch?
-Nope plain old casio watch
- just carry my phone with Strava
-Km splits are very helpful

-Lose weight?
-Gained 10 kg to 70 kg
-Strength Training with Creatine
-Intermittent fasting
-Run an experiment
+1.  _Bladder seems to be slightly bleeding internally?_

+    If we're wearing a [__Waist Pouch / Fanny Pack__](TODO): Position the pouch in front of the tummy.
+Move the Plastic Clip behind.
+Be careful when bending down.

+1.  _Will we lose weight?_

+    Actually I gained 10 kg over 6 months of Marathon Training, now weighing 70 kg.
+Maybe due to Weekly Carbo Loading + Strength Training + Creatine?
+I'm experimenting with Intermittent Fasting after every run.

 Core dump
 Empty bowels